catalystcalifornia/boldvision_2023/README.md

 # Citation
 To cite Bold Vision, please use the following:

-Catalyst California; BOLD VISION, boldivisionla.org, [current year].
+Catalyst California; BOLD VISION, boldvisionla.org, 2024.

 # About Catalyst California